Fitbit evidence allowed into Wisconsin murder trial

 George Burch is accused of killing Nicole Vander Heyden, 31, in 2016 and dumping her body in a Bellevue field.

-BROWN COUNTY, Wis. - A judge has decided to allow some evidence from a Fitbit to be included in a Wisconsin murder trial.
+BROWN COUNTY, Wisc. - A judge has decided to allow some evidence from a Fitbit to be included in a Wisconsin murder trial.

 A Brown County Circuit Court judge Wednesday ruled that data from the device related to step-counting will be allowed in the trial, but decided to exclude any data related to sleep-monitoring.